 If the Chase Ink Business Preferred card doesn’t seem like the right fit, there are a few alternatives that may work better for you.

-The Business Platinum Card from American Express comes with a welcome offer of up to 75,000 points (you’ll get 50,000 points after spending $10,000 and an additional 25,000 points for spending an additional $10,000 all within the first 3 months).
+The Business Platinum Card from American Express comes with a limited time welcome offer of up to 100,000 points (you’ll get 50,000 points after spending $10,000 and an additional 50,000 points for spending an additional $15,000 all within the first 3 months).
 You’ll also earn up to 5x points on flights and prepaid hotels through their portal.
 Additionally, when you use Membership Rewards “Pay with Points” to book flights with a participating airline, you’ll get up to 35% of your points back (up to 500,000 points per calendar year).
 Finally, this card also comes with access to the American Express Global Lounge Collection.
 There is a $595 annual fee.
-Compare this card with other business cards here.

 If you want to skip dealing with rewards, a cash back card may be more your style.